 - The Imbible brings Micah LeMon’s two decades of bartending experience right into your home.
 Focusing on the four main components of a drink (spirit, sweet, and sour or bitter), LeMon explains the way each contributes to the flavor and balance of a cocktail.
 Including over 40 cocktail recipes, The Imbible also covers the best bartending tools and techniques to educate even the most novice of bartenders.

 For more great local reads, be sure to follow the “Culture Notes” in each issue of Wine & Country Life and stop by our Charlottesville Wine & Country Shop.
-To recommend a Virginia author or Virginia-focused book, email us here. ~
+For more great reads, explore Books on Every Wine Lovers List. ~